ZeldaFan0225/AI_Horde_Discord/README.md

 5) modify the config file and set `use_database` to false
 6) fill out the `template.env` and rename it to `.env` (you can leave the keys prefixed with `DB_` empty)

+7) Run `npm run generate-key` and copy the generated encryption key in your `.env` (If you disabled token encryption you can leave it blank)
-7) modify the [config.json](https://github.com/ZeldaFan0225/Stable_Horde_Discord/blob/main/template.config.json) file (from step 4) to fit your needs (you can read about what which property does in [config.md](https://github.com/ZeldaFan0225/Stable_Horde_Discord/blob/main/config.md))
+8) modify the [config.json](https://github.com/ZeldaFan0225/Stable_Horde_Discord/blob/main/template.config.json) file (from step 4) to fit your needs (you can read about what which property does in [config.md](https://github.com/ZeldaFan0225/Stable_Horde_Discord/blob/main/config.md))
-8) compile the code and start the process (this can be done by using `npm run deploy`)
+9) compile the code and start the process (this can be done by using `npm run deploy`)

 Now if everything is set up it should start and give an output in the console.

+**Encryption Key**
+When changing your encryption key after deployment the tokens won't be decrypted properly.
+Avoid changing the encryption key after initial setup.
+Disabling encryption at any point will make commands for users who saved their tokens in an encrypted form not work any more.

+## How to update

+1) Pull the code from this repository
+2) Update your config.
+Reading through the [changelog](https://github.com/ZeldaFan0225/Stable_Horde_Discord/blob/main/changelog.md) might help.